By Tom Newberry

 Above: Callum Coldwell-Storry on the finishing jugs of the classic highball Wild Nothing, 6C+.

 The local currency is the Macedonian Denar, although some places do accept Euros at a less favourable exchange rate.
 Money (£, $ or €) can be changed at the airport or in town.
-Climbing gear isn’t sold locally, so bring plenty of chalk, tape etc. It is also worth buying the guidebook in advance.
-This is up to date as of March 2015 and is one of the best guidebooks I have ever used.
-The topos, anecdotes, information and layout are superb, as are the numerous inspiring photos.
+Climbing gear isn’t sold locally, so bring plenty of chalk, tape etc.

 The winter months provide the best conditions for those seeking out the harder classics and there is also the opportunity to make use of the nearby ski resort.
 However, expect snow and temperatures dropping to below 0° C. March/April and October/November offer the best compromise of sun and conditions.
 Summers in Macedonia are way too hot to boulder and there is very little shade amongst the boulders.